 4.1.
 How to Get an FMME?

-In order for FMME eligibility, you will need your passport card.
-Each tourist receives their own tourist card.
+For FMME eligibility, you will need your passport card.
+Each tourist receives their tourist card.
 A minimum of $30 can be paid for FMME cards – approximately $30 per passport card holder.
 If you stay at least 7 nights, you get a free admission ticket.
 The FMME must be used only once in Mexico.

 4.2.
 How do You Keep Your Passport Safe on a Cruise?